From Lou, 10/13/2019

 Follow along as I do my first fiddle with this attractive but pesky little thing:

-– Now that I’ve satisfied readers who want BALANCED reviews, on to the good stuff.
+– Now that I’ve satisfied readers who request BALANCED reviews, on to the good stuff.
 This is a three antenna rig.
 That means it works for “point and shoot” searching in the hands of nearly anyone.
 Further, it’s got a claimed 50 meter range (remember real-life “range” depends on a host of factors, some out of your control).
 Other beacons may boast of more range, but in my view 50 meters is plenty.

 Of lesser importance to many of us, but still good so long as it doesn’t junk up the display (it doesn’t), you get a mark function for that time you’re in Zermatt and run across an avalanche that’s scoured twelve people off a ski run.
 Or can be used for the more common task of adding complexity and fun to your practice sessions.
 I’ve found the multiple-burial marking features on some beacons to add clutter to the display, while the Evo5 tends to be crisp and simple.

 – I like the use of a single AA battery.
 Simple, light, easy to replace.
 When you power up, you get a battery capacity percentage.
 Swap in a new AA when it reads below 50 percent, so you have plenty of juice for searching.
 Use the half-depleted cell in your cordless mouse.